-Analysis and Logical Design
+System Analysis and Design

 This course provides an understanding of the system development and modification process.
 It enables students to evaluate and choose a system development methodology.
 The factors for effective communication and integration with users and user systems are emphasized.
 Interpersonal skill development with clients, users, team members, and others associated with development, operation, and maintenance of the system is encouraged.
 Other topics examined are object-oriented analysis and design, use of data modeling tools, and development and adherence to life-cycle standards.
-Prerequisite: IRM 200

-IRM 410 3 credits Physical Design and Implementation with DBMS
+Physical Design and Implementation with DBMS